StefRuseva88/qUnit-func-tests/README.md

 - **nthPrime Function**: Returns the nth prime number.
 - **pascalsTriangle Function**: Produces Pascal's Triangle up to a specified number of rows.
 - **isPerfectSquare Function**: Checks whether a number is a perfect square.
+- **fetchData Function**: Makes an API call to retrieve data from a specified URL and returns the response.
+- **fakeDelay Function**: Simulates a delay by returning a promise that resolves after a specified number of milliseconds.

 ## Install QUnit
 To write tests we will install QUnit.